-For a communicator, this raises the bar of expectation.
-You really have to have something remarkable to say in order to catch a scanner’s eye.
+For a communicator, this raises the bar.
+You really have to have something remarkable to say in order to catch a scanner's eye.
+Otherwise, you're already forgotten.

 You need to learn how to communicate to people who are functionally illiterate.
-Or perhaps, more appropriately, aliterate.
+Or perhaps, more appropriately, aliterate — that is, they're able to read but just choose not to do so.

 So, what do you do to stand out?